 Redundancy payments are accounted for in the period in which the employee was informed of the decision.
 Where redundancy costs are uncertain, the figure in the accounts represents a best estimate.
 These costs will be met through unrestricted funds.
-Redundancy costs totalled £83k in 2016/17 (£NIL in 2014/15).
-Of this amount, £15k (2014/15: £NIL) remained unpaid at the end of the financial year.
+Redundancy costs totalled £71k in 2016/17 (£83k in 2015/16).